It’s the holiday season. Many people consider this the most wonderful time of the year.

 If you are feeling stress in your life, we urge you to talk to a trained professional who can help you deal with those issues.
 Our patients have told us that therapy, exercise, and meditation are just some of the ways that they have learned to cope with and reduce the stress in their lives.

-In the meantime, make an appointment at Davenport Dental Group to protect your teeth from the effects of teeth grinding.
+In the meantime, make an appointment for a checkup at Davenport Dental Group to protect your teeth from the effects of teeth grinding.
 You can contact us online or call either of our locations, 956-242-6745 for Junction Drive or 956-517-2695 for Winfield.